KillianLynch/local-lab-dev/JSON Duality cloud world/sql-json/sql-json.md

 	![Image alt text](images/surfs.png " ")

-3. Populating a duality view automatically updates data shown in related duality views, by updating their underlying tables.
+3. Populating a duality view automatically updates the data shown in related duality views by updating their underlying tables.
+For example, inserting documents into the `MOVIES_DV` duality view updates both the `MOVIE_DETAILS` table and the movies to genre mappings table.

-    For example, in the previous step documents were inserted into the movies\_dv duality view.
-This duality view joins the movie_details table with the movies\_genre\_mapping table, so on insert into this duality view both the movie\_details table as well as the movies\_genre\_mapping are populated.

-    If you now list the contents of the movies\_dv and the genres\_dv duality view, which is based on the genres table, it has the new genre of "Kids" as well.
-Copy the sql below and click **Run Script**
+To verify the changes, you can list the contents of the `MOVIES_DV` and `GENRES_DV` duality views.
+These views are based on the `MOVIES_DETAILS` and genres tables, respectively.
+Use the following SQL script:

     ```
     <copy>